newatoms/beta/projects/automation/post.md

 Imagine an automated workforce that facilitates an environment where you would constantly be stimulated to come up with smart, fun and social solutions.
 A future where we only had to do constructive, creative things.
 Nothing would ever come to a standstill.
 Systems would become fluid and communal and each individual could influence the world around them with their own strengths and beliefs.

-We probably never stop writing about the relationship between humans and machines, because we are thinking about this everyday.
+At New Atoms we probably never stop writing about the relationship between humans and machines, because we are thinking about this everyday.
 In an attempt to become *Humachines*.

 Image: Kenny Louie - [Did it just get dark?](https://www.flickr.com/photos/kwl/3632116185/in/photolist-6wXxAR-7AAedL-EFWoYo-eW5ynW-eW5ymd-FLD78W-8KDLbv-5ouuHm-eVT9tt-6VfF99-eW5ynj-GBN8Sc-8M1mk5-cJoKT-FN5nxY-7jVFfG-8LXiCM-7PtQJe-GBNa6K-dLzeYh-8M1mih-eVT9rk-eW5ynA-8M1mjm-pCEwtS-7KxKak-fwJWW8-GBNbgF-EGexZe-D6827J-7hwgz3-7sJV2h-5NirV3-DAJrjJ-GzoD2f-GzoDsW-9pUJSo-8LXiFi-8CZwzu-8Qx2nn-dAdU2c-bAXtpM-GzoB3A-g4eA1M-nKpBca-bAXt9H-Gh6rcN-5J2hqN-dCHnPA-D683fW)